ChicagoWorldcon/wellington/README.md

 Then navigate to http://localhost:3000

-## Condfiguring pricing
+## Configuring pricing

 Pricing is handled through Membership records.
-Creating new records creates new membreships on the shop so long as they're "active".
+Creating new records creates new memberships on the shop so long as they're "active".

 For instance if I want to create an Adult membership that varies in price over time, I could do this by running the